Gustav Schädler

-Gustav Schädler (/ˈʃɛdlɚ/, /de/;18 November 1883 – 19 June 1961) was a teacher and politician from Liechtenstein who served as Prime Minister of Liechtenstein from 1922 to 1928.
+Gustav Schädler (/ˈʃɛdlɚ/, /de/;18 November 1883 – 19 June 1961) was a teacher and politician from Liechtenstein who served as the Prime Minister of Liechtenstein from 1922 to 1928.
 He previously served as a government councillor in 1922 and in the Landtag of Liechtenstein from 1919 to 1922.

 Starting his career as a teacher, he gained political prominence as a public speaker before serving in the Landtag of Liechtenstein and then as a government councillor as a member of the Christian Social People's Party (VP).
-He was a major proponent of Liechtenstein's constitutional revision, and represented the VP at the castle agreements in 1920.
-Appointed as prime minister in 1922, Schädler achieved forming a customs union with Switzerland and the reorientation the Liechtenstein's administration to the recently introduced 1921 constitution.
-Though his tenure also faced economic challenges such as the 1927 Alpine Rhine flood, and Liechtenstein was consistently faced financial difficulties.
+He was a major proponent of Liechtenstein's constitutional revision, and represented the Vice President at the castle agreements in 1920.
+Appointed as prime minister in 1922, Schädler achieved forming a customs union with Switzerland and the reorientation of Liechtenstein's administration to the recently introduced 1921 constitution.
+Though his tenure, he also faced economic challenges such as the 1927 Alpine Rhine flood, and Liechtenstein was consistently faced financial difficulties.
 He was forced to resign by Johann II as a result of an embezzlement scandal in 1928.

 Following his resignation as prime minister, Schädler again worked as a teacher.
 He re-entered politics as an editor of the Liechtensteiner Vaterland during World War II.
-In 1946, he was sentenced to 6 months of prison due to illegal espionage for German intelligence agencies, but he did not serve the sentence due to health reasons.
+In 1946, he was sentenced to six months in prison due to illegal espionage for German intelligence agencies, but he did not serve the sentence due to health reasons.
 He died unexpectedly following a surgery in 1961.

 Early life and career

 Schädler was born on 18 November 1883 in Triesenberg as the son of Adolf Schädler and Maria, (née Beck) as one of five children.
 He attended teacher's training college in Bad Saulgau before being trained as a teacher in linguistics and history in Zurich from 1906 to 1912.
 From 1914 to 1922, he worked as a teacher in the state school in Vaduz.

 Schädler, who had already risen to political promience as a public speaker, was appointed by Johann II to the Landtag of Liechtenstein in 1919 as a member of the Christian Social People's Party (VP), where he served until 1922.
 During this time, alongside Wilhelm Beck, he was a proponent for Liechtenstein's constitutional revision and political alignment towards Switzerland.
 In 1920 he, alongside Beck and Anton Walser, represented the VP at the castle agreements with Johann II and his representatives, which largely succeeded in fulfilling the party's demands towards the constitutional revision.
 He also wrote for the VP's press, and was a correspondent to the Swiss newspaper Neue Zürcher Zeitung.

-Following the 1921 stamp affair Schädler, alongside Franz Xaver Gassner, were appointed to investigative commission, which found deficiencies in the Liechtenstein stamping transactions, which damaged the reputation of the country's stamps.
+Following the 1921 stamp affair Schädler, alongside Franz Xaver Gassner, were appointed to an investigative commission, which found deficiencies in the Liechtenstein stamping transactions and subsequently damaged the reputation of the country's stamps.
 He was appointed as a government councillor on 2 March 1922 in the Josef Ospelt cabinet.
 He also continued this position under the provisional governments of Alfons Feger and Felix Gubelmann.